abhi3700/substrate-node-template-self/pallets/README.md

 Pallets are the building blocks of the runtime.
 They are the modules that implement the business logic of the blockchain.
 They are the equivalent of smart contracts in other blockchains (parachains).

+## List of Pallets

+> The order is as per the level of complexity of the pallets.

+- [Template](./template) - A template pallet to create new pallets.
+- [Hello](./hello) - A simple pallet to say hello to the world.
+- [Flipper](./flipper) - A simple pallet to flip a boolean value.
+- [Counter](./counter) - A simple pallet to count the number of times it is called.
+- [🧑🏻‍💻] [Voting](./voting/) - A pallet to vote for a candidate.
+[Reference](https://docs.soliditylang.org/en/v0.8.17/solidity-by-example.html#voting)

 ## Add NEW pallet

 > including pallet code, test, benchmark